makersacademy/airport_challenge/README.md

 I want to prevent landing when weather is stormy
 ```

-I created a set of classes and modules to satisfy the first four stories.
+I created a set of classes and modules to satisfy the first three stories.
+For the fourth, I got as far as creating a default capacity, but not as far as one that could be overridden.

 For the fifth story, I would use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In the tests, I would use a stub to override random weather to ensure consistent test behaviour.